muradisgandar/muradisgandar/README.md

 </p>

-I am a software developer , growing software engineer:)
+I am a software engineer.

 Hungry to learn new technologies, improve technical skills and apply them in software development.